Elissa Silverman: 2018 election

 Silverman stood for re-election in the 2018 general election.
 Among her challengers were S. Kathryn Allen, a business-backed challenger who was a former insurance agent and banking commissioner.
 Allen, who was endorsed by former mayor Anthony Williams and former D.C.
 Councilmember David Catania, had specifically challenged Silverman over the latter's support of a comprehensive paid leave proposal which was passed into law by the council in 2016.
 Allen and other opponents of the paid leave bill argued that it imposes a costly tax on DC businesses and that the benefits will primarily accrue to residents of Maryland and Virginia who commute into the city.
 Allen was disqualified from the 2018 ballot as a result of signature fraud on her nominating petitions.
 Dionne Reeder, a candidate backed by Mayor Muriel Bowser, entered the race to replace Silverman, though was not successful in the November 2018 general election.

 2022 election

 Silverman lost her re-election bid in November 2022 to Anita Bonds and Kenyan McDuffie, where two seats were up for election.

 Positions

 In 2016, Silverman introduced legislation to limit public spending on a proposed practice facility for the Washington Wizards.
-The law would cap public expenditures at $50 million and hold Ted Leonsis' company, which owns the team, responsible for any cost overruns.
+The law would cap public expenditures at $50 million and hold Ted Leonsis's company, which owns the team, responsible for any cost overruns.